-- (1) The fiduciary has scope for the exercise of some discretion or power. - (2) The fiduciary can unilaterally exercise that power or discretion to affect the beneficiary's legal or practical interests. - (3) The beneficiary is particularly vulnerable to or at the mercy of the fiduciary holding the discretion or power.
+- (1) The fiduciary has scope for the exercise of some discretion or power. - (2) The fiduciary can unilaterally exercise that power or discretion to affect the beneficiary's legal or practical interests. - (3) The beneficiary is particularly vulnerable to or at the mercy of the fiduciary holding the discretion or power.166

 It is possible for a fiduciary relationship to be found even where not all of these characteristics are present.
 Nor will the presence of all three characteristics invariably identify the existence of a fiduciary relationship.
-The nature of the obligation will vary depending on the factual context of the relationship in which it arises.
+The nature of the obligation will vary depending on the factual context of the relationship in which it arises.167

 The Supreme Court has held that a fundamental characteristic of the doctor-patient relationship is its fiduciary nature, in which the patient places "trust and confidence" in the physician.
 However, "not all fiduciary relationships and not all fiduciary obligations are the same; these are shaped by the demands of the situation" such that a "relationship may properly be described as 'fiduciary' for some purposes, but not for others."
 In McInerney v MacDonald, the Supreme Court stated that in the context of a doctor-patient relationship, the physician has the duty to act with utmost good faith and loyalty, and to hold information received from or about a patient in confidence.
-La Forest J notes that when a patient seeks health care from a physician, he or she discloses highly sensitive and private information: "it is information that goes to the personal integrity and autonomy of the patient."
-The Court further stated that "information about oneself revealed to a doctor acting in a professional capacity remains in a fundamental sense one's own."
-It is the decision of the individual patient whether to retain or communicate the information to others.
-The Supreme Court stated that "the confiding of the information to the physician for medical purposes gives rise to an expectation that the patient's interest in and control of the information will continue."
+To La Forest J notes that when a patient seeks health care from a physician, he or she discloses highly sensitive and private information: "it is information that goes to the personal integrity and autonomy of the patient."171 The Court further stated that "information about oneself revealed to a doctor acting in a professional capacity remains in a fundamental sense one's own."172 It is the decision of the individual patient whether to retain or communicate the information to others.
+173 The Supreme Court stated that "the confiding of the information to the physician for medical purposes gives rise to an expectation that the patient's interest in and control of the information will continue."174 sional ethics that impose a duty of confidentiality.

-Although the fiduciary duty described in McInerney is confined to the physician-patient relationship, there is no reason in principle why it should not apply to other health-care providers.
-Many sorts of regulated health professionals are governed by codes of professional ethics that impose a duty of confidentiality.
 The reasoning in McInerney should apply equally to these other health-care professionals.
-In the Saskatchewan case of Parslow v Masters, a dentist was held to be in a fiduciary relationship to his patient and consequently had a duty to maintain the confidentiality of the patient's dental records.
+In the Saskatchewan case of Parslow v Masters, a dentist was held to be in a fiduciary relationship to his patient and consequently had a duty to maintain the confidentiality of the patient's dental records.176

+Although the fiduciary duty described in McInerney is confined to the physician-patient relationship, there is no reason in principle why it should not apply to other health-care providers.175 Many sorts of regulated health professionals are governed by codes of professionals are given by the codes of professionals.